ArashPartow/exprtk/readme.txt

 Note: When one of  the above  described operations  is being performed between two  vectors, the  operation will  only span  the size  of the smallest vector.
 The elements  of the  larger vector  outside of  the range will  not be included.
+The  operation  itself will  be processed element-wise over values the smaller of the two ranges.

 The  following  simple  example  demonstrates  the  vector  processing capabilities by computing the dot-product of the vectors v0 and v1 and